Sonwabile365/Sonwabile365/README.md

+![I am a junior software engineer with an extreme hunger to learn](https://github.com/Sonwabile365/Sonwabile365/blob/main/Github%20ReadMe%20Picture.png)

-Hi there👋 I am Sonwabile Balite😁❤
+Hi👋 I am Sonwabile Balite😁❤
 #### I am a junior software engineer with an extreme hunger to learn
-![I am a junior software engineer with an extreme hunger to learn](https://github.com/Sonwabile365/Sonwabile365/blob/main/Github%20ReadMe%20Picture.png)

 I am a hardworking and determined student with an eager hunger for knowledge and hands on learning, while always ensuring that I have fun in everything I do💪🔥